 Band practice is all about all of the members learning to work together, blend their sounds harmoniously, and play off of each other well.
 While your rehearsals should replicate a live performance in certain ways, the type of sound you want to achieve is not necessarily the same.
-Your biggest priority when setting up your band practice space is making sure that each person can hear exactly what they need.
+Your biggest priority when setting up your band rehearsal space is making sure that each person can hear exactly what they need.
 This article will provide some of our favorite tips for how to set up the perfect band practice room including setting up amps and PA system.

 Who needs to hear what?

 Depending on the amount of gear you have and the type of band rehearsal space you’re working with, it’s likely that not every band member will be able to hear everyone else perfectly.
 Don’t sweat it.
 The most important thing is that everyone can hear what they need to stay on beat.
 Drums will never be a problem — they’re the loudest instrument in your band, and can easily be heard by everyone in the room.

 Of course, the volume of sound generated by the drums will drown out the rest of the instruments to the drummer’s ear.
 Just make sure that your drummer can hear the parts that are most important; namely, the bass.
 Position your bass amp near the drum kit and experiment with the levels until you’re able to ensure that the drummer will be able to hear the bass over himself.